 Once the experiment is reversed, though, Alex renounces his violent phase organically.
 By yearning for a son, Alex symbolically takes his place in history, becomes a part of a grand narrative and accepts responsibility.

-go to link Throughout the first two parts, though, it is a mock-question, a rhetorical interrogation.
+Throughout the first two parts, though, it is a mock-question, a rhetorical interrogation.